Home » Where Do Rats Hide in A House?

 Do Rats Like to Hide On The Roof?

-Wild rats, particularly roof rats, favor the attic and roofing structure of a home.
+Wild rats, particularly roof rats, favor a home’s attic and roofing structure.

 These rats nest on elevated surfaces.
 If you suddenly hear scratching noises or the pattering of feet inside your roof eaves, you may have one or more rats living there.